24 Best Things to Do in Taveuni© FijiPocketGuide.com

 11. Do Some Time-Travelling at the International Dateline

-13. Go Fishing on the Somosomo Strait
+14. Go Fishing on the Somosomo Strait

 For the reasons mentioned above, the Somosomo Strait‘s current creates an amazing fishing spot for any big game angler.
-Get ready to tackle blue marlin, giant trevally, dogtooth tuna and much more!
-Check out What Types of Fish Can You Fish For in Fiji.
+Get ready to tackle blue marlin, giant trevally, dogtooth tuna and much more – check out What Types of Fish Can You Fish For in Fiji.
 For those looking for a more laidback fishing experience, you will enjoy the magnificent coastal views and fishing for reef fish – something for the whole family.

 Location: Fishing is available from many resorts in Taveuni.
 Tides Reach Resort is a particularly excellent base for fishing.

-14. Explore the Coast Through Kayaking
+15. Explore the Coast Through Kayaking

 Almost every resort in Taveuni has complimentary kayak hire (or at least affordable hire).
 It’s a relaxing way to get out on the water and explore the island’s coast and those hard-to-reach places.
 It’s also a good idea to use kayaks when snorkelling off the beach to keep each other safe from currents.
+Learn more about kayaking in the 10 Best Kayak Tours in Fiji.

 Matei, Somosomo, Waiyevo, Wairiki, Vuna, Lavena and Bouma are the largest villages scattered across Taveuni.
 Taking the time to visit the villages, meeting the friendly locals and learning from their customs is always an eye-opener and a great way to take something from your trip to Fiji.
 Check out our rules for visiting a village in Fiji in our Guide to Fiji Village Etiquette.